 Gateway to the Building Trades for Women

 This all-female, 12-week exploratory program introduces women to a variety of trades, safety training, job readiness skills and professional development through a combination of in-class and in-shop experiences.
 By actively participating in exploring many different trades, women gain the confidence to pursue their career goals in trades.
 Trades that participants will experience include: Carpentry, Automotive, Sheet Metal, Plumbing, Electrical and more.
-Program times: Monday-Thursday, 8 a.m. to 3 p.m.
+Program times: Monday - Friday, 8 a.m. to 3 p.m.
 Times may vary based on shop time, online study and self-study needs.

 - Vernon: Sept.
 19, 2022